 What is AB5?

 Assembly Bill 5 (AB5) is a California law that restricts businesses from classifying workers as independent contractors rather than employees.
 The bill was driven by unions wanting to organize workers.
 Experts believe it will increase labor costs, create higher costs for consumers, reduce the quality of service, and most importantly, reduce the flexibility of workers.
 The bill is largely opposed by gig economy companies like Uber, Lyft, and DoorDash because the bill was initially created to try to combat these business models.
-Unfortunately, the bill will unintentionally affect independent contractor truck drivers in the state of California by making it difficult to work for yourself.
+Unfortunately, the bill will unintentionally affect independent contractor truck drivers in the state of California by making it difficult to work for themselves.

 The Dynamex Ruling